ryanpdwyer/react-eleventy/fys-V01.md

 	- Input: `wekinator_examples/inputs/Pirate_2Inputs/Pirate_2Inputs.pde`
 	- Output: `wekinator_examples/outputs/Processing_TriggerText_1ClassifierPirate/Processing_TriggerText_1ClassifierPirate.pde`

+**Note: To run these files, you'll need to add the controlP5 and oscP5 libraries** in Processing, as shown in the video below:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/LhLXazuTfKU?start=32&end=72" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Check your understanding

 The ungraded questions below are designed to check your understanding of key concepts from the video.